Comparison

 that opened to either the front or the back (or

-both); two different styles of bezels; and both
+both); and two different styles of bezels.
+Cataloging and

 describing the various "Viceroys" is made more